FullStaQD/architecture/docs/06_runtime_view.md

     - Creates a feature vector and forwards the Principal Component Analysis

 4. Principal Component Analysis (PCA)
-    - Due to the limitation fof number of qubits, this  reduces the number of features of the feature vector
+    - Due to the limitation in the number of qubits, this step reduces the number of features in the feature vector

 5. Angle Encoding
     - Encodes each feature using rotational gates